THE KEY TO YOUR DIGITAL SUCCESS

 If a partner or system integrator manages your ID services you can connect via them.
 We are integrated with the leading suppliers, read more in the link below.
 Via some of these partners (CGI, Tieto, HiQ and Chas) you can also purchase via the Kammarkollegiet Ramavtal (Kammarkollegiet Framework Agreement): IT and Telecom, Software, and also Tjänster – Informationsförsörjning (Services – Information supply).

-See list of our partners bellow.
+See the list of our partners bellow.

 GOOD COOPERATION GIVES GOOD RESULTS